Last Updated on October 3, 2022 by admin

 Welcome to the world of traveling with a baby!
 We’ve found that travel has only gotten better since our daughter was born.
-We travel more intentionally, often spending more time in one location than we would have before kids.
+We travel more intentionally, often spending more time in one location than we would have done before kids.
 This has allowed us to really deepen our connection to a place, instead of seeing the main sights and moving on.
-The places we visit now have extra significance to us.
-There are certainly challenges that come with traveling with a baby or a toddler, but honestly, the benefits more than make up for them.
+One thing that we’ve learned is that the right travel products can really help alleviate a lot of stress while traveling.
+That’s why we’re sharing our list of the best baby travel items.
+Each of these products we’ve personally tried ourselves, so we feel confident in recommending them to others.

-We know it can be overwhelming to search for the best stroller, car seat, and crib when you’re having a baby.
-(Just creating a baby registry was time consuming!)
-I remember being overwhelmed as I looked through the lists of options and read all the reviews.
-We hope to save you the time, because we’ve personally used almost all of the baby travel products listed below for our own travels with our baby, and we are excited to share them with other parents that are embarking on a family trip!
-We drove 3,590 miles with our toddler on our last road trip, and we’ve flown with her as a baby as well.
-This list is made up of the products that have helped us the most.
+We know it can be overwhelming to search for the best stroller, car seat, and crib.
+(Creating a baby registry was exhausting!)
+I remember being overwhelmed as I looked through the lists of options.
+We hope to save you time, because we’ve personally used all these baby travel items for our own travels.
+We have a lot of experience traveling with our little one.
+We drove 3,590 miles with our toddler on our last road trip, and we’ve flown with her as well.
+Whether you’re planning a domestic or international trip, you can prepare for a great trip with the right products!

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate, I may earn commissions from qualifying purchases from Amazon.com.
 These sales help to run this blog without any additional cost to you.
 See our policy page for details.
-The SnoozeShade products and Phil&Teds Travel Crib were gifted to use in exchange for an honest review.
+The SnoozeShade products, FlyAway Kids Bed, RideSafer Vest, and Phil&Teds Travel Crib were gifted to us in exchange for an honest review.

 If we could only recommend one baby travel product, it would be the Doona stroller!
 This is a stroller that also doubles as a car seat, which will save you so much time and energy.
 You won’t have to lug both a carseat and a stroller through the airport and around your destination.
 It’s seriously life changing.
 We tell everyone we know that’s expecting a baby to go get one.